gallenc/solent2Public/README.md

 [myPracticeCourseWork](../master/myPracticeCourseWork) This is where you should create and save your own practice projects.

-[maven-setup](../master/maven-setup) This contains scripts to help you set the java class path and install maven if necessary.

 [week1](../master/week1/) Initial exercises for the course.

+## Prerequisites
+In order to complete these exercises you will need Java 8 or 11, Netbeans 8 or 12, Tomcat, Maven and git installed on your machine.
+Seperate installation instructions have been provided if you dont have this software installed already.

+[maven-setup](../master/maven-setup) DEPRICATED: This contains scripts to help you set the java class path and temporarily install maven on university machines which dont support maven.
-PLEASE NOTE that the class PC's should now have maven pre-installed so these steps in [maven-setup](../master/maven-setup) not necessary on all machines.
+PLEASE NOTE that the university lab PC's should now have maven pre-installed so these steps in [maven-setup](../master/maven-setup) are not necessary on all machines.

 ## Getting Started with GIT
 Before doing anything else you will need to follow these getting started instructions.